Bob Bottorff Law PC:

 Frank is a trial attorney down in Kentucky.
 Frank taught me more about trial advocacy during that one week trial course than I had learned throughout the twelve years of my career as a practicing trial attorney.
 Even better, not only did Frank open my eyes to a whole new way of approaching trial advocacy, but also opened my eyes to a new way of approaching life.

-Here's what I learned: The key to success in the courtroom is engaging jurors (or any decision-maker for that matter) emotionally.
-And, in order to engage the decision-maker(s) emotionally, I have to convey my client's life story.
+Here’s what I learned: The key to my client’s success in the courtroom is engaging jurors (or any decision-maker for that matter) emotionally.
+And, in order to engage the decision-maker(s) emotionally, I have to convey my client’s life story, and help the decision-maker see why my client’s case holds some meaning, some relevance, for their lives.
+In that way, the narrative is really about the decision-maker, who steps in to my client’s shoes and sees the world through my client’s eyes.

-While my life's story includes my political defeat back in 2014, from that "loss" I met Frank.
+While my “life’s story” includes my political defeat back in 2014, from that “loss” I met Frank.
 And since meeting Frank, I have not stopped in my quest to perfect the art and craft of storytelling.
 And everything in my life has been affected by this quest.
+I have even begun to pass on what I have learned to other attorneys, teaching the art of utilizing narrative structure in trial preparation.

 So maybe there is truth to that thing we always say when someone suffers some horrible, tragic loss.
 Maybe there is some divine plan that we simply cannot understand at the time we are going through it.